Teckk2/hydeout/_posts/2018-01-30-A1-Injection.md

   <font color="Black">Question 1</font> – What is Injection?
 </p>
 <br>**Ans**:-

-<br>There are many types of injection vulnerabilities, some of the most common include:
+* There are many types of injection vulnerabilities, some of the most common include:
   * SQL Injection
   * Code injection
   * OS Commanding